Moiup/stringDyn/Doc/functions/stringDyn_int_to_string.md

 ## **Result**
-Return the string representing the integer `n`.
+Returns the string representing the integer `n`.
+Returns `NULL` if failed.